hikeventures/hikeventures.github.io/_posts/articles/products/2016-07-21-my-sony-a7r-macbook-lightroom-workflow.markdown

   - blogging
 layout: post
 ---
-Today (updated 11.10.2016), I would like to present my planned workflow using the Sony A7, Samsung T3, Lightroom and the Macbook Pro 2016 which will probably be released soon.
+Today (updated 11.10.2016), I would like to present[^1] my planned workflow using the Sony A7, Samsung T3, Lightroom and the Macbook Pro 2016 which will probably be released soon.
 Whenever, I buy a new Macbook I also look on what accessories would be available to improve my photography workflow.

 I bought my <a href="http://amzn.to/2d46BsB" rel="nofollow">Sony A7</a> a few months ago as I wanted to have a full frame camera.
 The Sony A7 is a real bargain compared to the more expensive <a href="http://amzn.to/2dFsEoM" rel="nofollow">Sony A7RII</a>.
 At the moment I don't need 4K, hundreds of AF tracking points and burst speed is also not important for me.
 So there is actually no reason for me to pay 2000 EUR more for a camera where I don't use all the functions.